mitradranirban/samaano-fonts/README.md

 Samaano is an attempt to create a variable font using only Libre/Free/Open Source Tools like Fontforge, Fontra and some shell script.

 The Name Samaano comes fron the Hindi word Samaan , meaning equal indicating the widths are equal in this font.
-Indic fonts are usually not made monospaced, but the designer will use his experience with developing MitraMono, the first monospaced Bengali font made way back in 2002.

 ![Sample Image](documentation/image1.png)